- Published on

 There are lots of shitty anti-solutions

-- Next.js, provides the best React framework
+- Next.js, provides the a good React framework

 - nodemailer for sending emails with, uh... node.